testcontainers/testcontainers-go/RELEASING.md

 - The script will update the [mkdocs.yml](./mkdocks.yml) file, updating the `latest_version` field to the current version.
 - The script will update the [version.go](./internal/version.go) file, setting the next development version to the next **minor** version by default.
 For example, if the current version is `v0.18.0`, the script will update the [version.go](./internal/version.go) file with the next development version `v0.19.0`.
-- You can define the bump type, using the `BUMP_TYPE` environment variable.
-The default value is `minor`, but you can also use `major` or `patch` (the script will fail if the value is not one of these three):

-        BUMP_TYPE="major" ./scripts/pre-release.sh

 - The script will update the `go.mod` files for each Go modules and example modules under the examples and modules directories, updating the version of the testcontainers-go dependency to the recently created tag.
 - The script will modify the docs for the each Go module **that was not released yet**, updating the version of _Testcontainers for Go_ where it was added to the recently created tag.